dineshkrishna9999/agent-development-kit-crash-course/1-basic-agent/README.md

 ### Essential Components:

 1. **`__init__.py`**
+   - We need this because it marks our directoy as a package and lets say we want to import the agent.py from outside the folder ex: from foldername import agent so this works only if we mention the __init__.py
    - Must import the agent module: `from . import agent`
    - This makes your agent discoverable by ADK